Reliability engineering: Reliability and availability program plan

-Implementing a reliability program is not simply a software purchase; it is not just a checklist of items that must be completed that will ensure one has reliable products and processes.
+Implementing a reliability program is not simply a software purchase; it is not just a checklist of items that must be completed that ensure one has reliable products and processes.
 A reliability program is a complex learning and knowledge-based system unique to one's products and processes.
-It is supported by leadership, built on the skills that one develops within a team, integrated into business processes and executed by following proven standard work practices.
+It is supported by leadership, built on the skills that one develops within a team, integrated into business processes, and executed by following proven standard work practices.

 A reliability program plan is used to document exactly what "best practices" (tasks, methods, tools, analysis, and tests) are required for a particular (sub)system, as well as clarify customer requirements for reliability assessment.
 For large-scale complex systems, the reliability program plan should be a separate document.
 Resource determination for manpower and budgets for testing and other tasks is critical for a successful program.
 In general, the amount of work required for an effective program for complex systems is large.

-A reliability program plan is essential for achieving high levels of reliability, testability, maintainability, and the resulting system availability, and is developed early during system development and refined over the system's life-cycle.
+A reliability program plan is essential for achieving high levels of reliability, testability, maintainability, and the resulting system availability, and is developed early during system development and refined over the system's life cycle.
 It specifies not only what the reliability engineer does, but also the tasks performed by other stakeholders.
-An effective reliability program plan must be approved by top program management, which is responsible for allocation of sufficient resources for its implementation.
+An effective reliability program plan must be approved by top program management, which is responsible for the allocation of sufficient resources for its implementation.